Israeli-Palestinian fighting continues, despite Egyptian cease-fire announcement

 Israel and Hamas have fought four wars since the Islamic militant group took control of Gaza in 2007.

 Late Wednesday, Egypt's Extra News television channel, which has close ties to Egyptian security agencies, said it had brokered a cease-fire.
-Egyptian intelligence frequently mediates between Israel and Palestinian militants in Gaza and has brokered past cease-fires.
+Egyptian intelligence frequently mediates between Israel and Palestinian militants.

 Israeli government officials confirmed that Egypt was trying to faciliate a cease-fire.
 Speaking on condition of anonymity to discuss behind-the-scenes diplomacy, they said Israel would evaluate the situation based on actions on the ground, not declarations.